Cristian Canton Ferrer: Biography

-In 2010, as part of the celebrations of Mexico's Independence Bicentennial, Canton he was entrusted with the job of writing the biography of Catalan composer Jaime Nunó, author of the national anthem of Mexico, task that entailed extensive traveling around America until he found the only living descendant of Nunó.
-The recovery of Nunó's personal archives allowed writing the first complete biography of this composer, highlighting the importance of Catalan musicians in America.
+In 2010, as part of the celebrations of Mexico's Independence Bicentennial, Canton was entrusted with the job of writing the biography of Catalan composer Jaime Nunó, author of the national anthem of Mexico, a task that entailed extensive traveling around America until he found the only living descendant of Nunó.
+The recovery of Nunó's personal archives allowed for the writing of the first complete biography of this composer, highlighting the importance of Catalan musicians in America.
 Canton is also well known for his efforts in genre studies, especially in the role of women in Latin American 19th-century music.